Working with National Tax Automation

 6. Select the appropriate tax automation rule scope:

 • Global Rules - Global rules apply to all entities regardless of domicile.
 When you update a global rule in the Tax Automation Global form, the modified rule is cascaded to all Entities.
 After a global rule is cascaded to all Domiciles and Entities it shows up in the Tax Automation Domicile and Tax Automation Entity forms.
-If required, global rules can be overridden at the Domicile or Entity level.
-By default, only users with a System Administrator role can cascade global rules to all Domiciles and Entities after saving global rules.
+If required, global rules can be disabled at the Domicile or Entity level.

-Users or groups must be granted Launch permission to the Tax Automation Global Save business rule to cascade and manage global rules.
+Users or groups need to be granted Launch permission to the Tax Automation Save business rule in order to cascade and manage domicile rules.

 Users or groups must be granted Launch permission to the Tax Automation Save business rule to cascade and manage domicile rules.